THE BEST AERO BIKE WHEELS 2023

-But aren’t aero wheels just for time trialists and triathletes, those poor fools that bend over with their hands out in aero bars for miles at a time, not having to worry about making any sharp turns, with no other riders near them to maneuver around, and going so ridiculously fast that those freakishly deep rims they ride on really make a difference?
+But aren’t aero bike wheels just for time trialists and triathletes, those poor fools that bend over with their hands out in aero bars for miles at a time, not having to worry about making any sharp turns, with no other riders near them to maneuver around, and going so ridiculously fast that those freakishly deep rims they ride on really make a difference?

 In 2010 Zipp introduced the 404 Firecrest carbon clincher, a product that changed the direction of high-performance wheelsets of all depths.
 The Firecrest rim had a rounded “nose” where the spokes attached to the rim and toroid-shaped rim sides.
-This profile differed greatly from those pointy nose, V-shaped ones that deeper rims had at that time.
+This profile differed greatly from those pointy-nosed, V-shaped ones that deeper rims had at that time.
 It was also several millimeters wider at the brake track than most other wheels and was 58mm deep.

-Testing showed the Firecrest had less aerodynamic drag than wheels much deeper and weren’t buffeted by side winds the way even shallower wheels were.
-As a bonus, you could actually slow these carbon-rimmed wheels down without growing old waiting for it to happen and losing your hearing from all the screeching coming from the braking action.
+Testing showed the Firecrest had less aerodynamic drag than much deeper wheels and weren’t buffeted by side winds the way even shallower wheels were.
+As a bonus, you could actually slow these carbon-rimmed wheels down without growing old waiting for it to happen, and losing your hearing from all the screeching coming from the braking action.